JanssenProject/jans/docs/contribute/ci-cd/security-scanning.md

 3. **DAST** — an open baseline scan (plus an OpenAPI-seeded API scan on `full_scan`) and the full nuclei template set run against every discovered edge;
    raw output is uploaded per backend.
-4. **Ingest** — the `report` job runs `scripts/pentest_ingest_scans.py` once: it pulls open code-scanning alerts (CodeQL, Scorecard) and, for a release, the enriched SBOM into `context.json` for correlation (SBOM ingest is skipped on manual dispatch, which has no release).
+4. **Ingest** — the `report` job runs `scripts/pentest_ingest_scans.py` once,
+   pulling every available data source into `context.json`: open code-scanning alerts (CodeQL SAST + Scorecard), Dependabot advisories, the Trivy container-image CVE report, and the enriched CycloneDX SBOM (component inventory + per-component vulnerabilities).
+Each source is best-effort; release assets (Trivy, SBOM) are skipped on manual dispatch, which has no release.
+These become findings in the report alongside DAST, so one document covers DAST + SAST + SCA + container image
+   + supply-chain.
 5. **Analysis (optional)** — if `PENTEST_AI_ENDPOINT` / `PENTEST_AI_TOKEN` secrets
-   are configured, the consolidated DAST findings and ingested context are sent to a Messages API endpoint for prioritisation; the model returns a `{ "findings": [...] }` object.
-Absent the secrets, the report is DAST-only.
+   are configured, the consolidated findings (all dimensions) and ingested context are sent to a Messages API endpoint for prioritisation; the model returns a `{ "findings": [...] }` object.
+Absent the secrets, the report keeps the tool-derived findings only.
-6. **Report** — `scripts/pentest_report.py` merges every backend plus analysis into `pentest-report.{pdf,json,md,sarif}`.
-The PDF carries the Janssen logo header and a run-metadata block (target release — `nightly`, `vX.Y.Z`, or `ad-hoc dispatch` for manual runs — AIO image, persistence, scan type, trigger, commit and run URL) above the severity-ranked findings table.
+6. **Report** — `scripts/pentest_report.py` merges every backend and every ingested source into `pentest-report.{pdf,json,md,sarif}`, laid out like a professional
+   assessment: cover (logo, CONFIDENTIAL, run metadata, automated-DAST disclaimer), executive summary with a severity chart, scope/methodology with an assessment-coverage table (findings per dimension), a findings register (with a Backend column), detailed write-ups with recommendations for medium+ findings, and appendices for run metadata and the SBOM component inventory.
 All formats upload as a workflow artifact; for nightly and tagged-release runs they are also cosign-signed and attached to the corresponding release.
 Manual `workflow_dispatch` runs produce the artifact only.

 ### Configuration